+[Named arguments can make the calls easier to understand.]

+The input arguments shiftCounter and backCounter are parameter expressions of type Integer with min = 0.

+Operator 16.9 subSample

+'''

+subSample(u, factor=factor)

+'''

-The input arguments shiftCounter and backCounter are parameter expressions of type Integer (min=0). subSample(u, factor) The clock of $y = subSample(u, factor)$ is factor-times slower than the clock of u.
-At every factor ticks of the clock of u, the operator returns the value of u The first activation of the clock of y coincides with the first activation of the clock of u.
-If argument factor is not provided or is equal to zero, it is inferred, see Section $16.7.516.7.5$ . superSample(u, factor) The clock of $y = superSample(u, factor)$ is factor-times faster than the clock of u.
+The clock of y = subSample(u, factor) is factor times slower than the clock of u.
+At every factor ticks of the clock of u, the operator returns the value of u.
+The first activation of the clock of y coincides with the first activation of the clock of u, and then every activation of the clock of y coincides with the every factor-th activativation of the clock of u.
+If argument factor is not provided or is equal to zero, it is inferred, see section 16.7.5.

+Operator 16.10 superSample

+'''

+superSample(u, factor = factor)

+'''

+The clock of y = superSample(u, factor) is factor times faster than the clock of u.
 At every tick of the clock of y, the operator returns the value of u from the last tick of the clock of u.
+The first activation of the clock of y coincides with the first activation of the clock of u, and then the interval between activations of the clock of u is split equidistantly into factor activations, such that the activation $1 + k \cdot factor$ of y coincides with the 1 + k activation of u.

+'''

+[Thus subSample(superSample(u, factor), factor) = u.]

+'''

-The first activation of the clock of y coincides with the first activation of the clock of u.
-If argument factor is not provided or is equal to zero, it is inferred, see Section 16.7.516.7.5.
-If a Boolean clock is associated to a base-clock partition, all its sub-clock partitions must have resulting clocks that are sub-sampled with an Integer factor with respect to this base clock.
-[Example: Clock $u = Clock(x > 0)$ ; Clock $y1 = subSample(u, 4)$ ; Clock $y2 = superSample(y1, 2)$ ; // fine; $y2 = subSample(u, 2)$ Clock $y3 = superSample(u, 2)$ ; // error Clock y4 = superSample(y1,5); // error ] shiftSample(u, shiftCounter, resolution) [The first activation of the clock of y = shiftSample() is shifted in time shiftCounter/resolutioninterval(u) later than the first activation of the clock of u.].
-Conceptually, the operator constructs a clock "cBase" Clock cBase = subSample(superSample(u, resolution), shiftCounter) and the clock of y = shiftSample() starts at the second clock tick of cBase.
+If argument factor is not provided or is equal to zero, it is inferred, see section 16.7.5.
+If an event clock is associated to a base-clock partition, all its sub-clock partitions must have resulting clocks that are sub-sampled with an Integer factor with respect to this base clock.

+'''

+Clock u = Clock(x > 0);

+Clock y1 = subSample(u, 4);

+Clock y2 = superSample(y1, 2); // fine; y2 = subSample(u, 2)

+Clock y3 = superSample(u, 2); // error

+Clock y4 = superSample(y1, 5); // error

+'''

+Operator 16.11 shiftSample

+'''

+shiftSample(u, shiftCounter=k, resolution=resolution)

+'''

+The operator c = shiftSample(u, k, resolution) splits the interval between ticks of u into resolution equidistant intervals i.
+The clock c then ticks k intervals i after each tick of u.

+It leads to

+[Note, due to the restriction of superSample on event clocks, shiftSample can only shift the number of ticks of the event clock, but cannot introduce new ticks.
+Example:

+''' Clock y1 = shiftSample(u, 2); // ticks: 2.0, 3.0, ...
+Clock y2 = shiftSample(u, 2, 3); // error (resolution must be 1) '''

+Operator 16.12 backSample

+'''

+backSample(u, backCounter=cnt, resolution=res)

+'''

+The input argument u is either a component expression (definition 16.6) or an expression of type Clock.
+This is an inverse of shiftSample such that Clock y = backSample(u, cnt, res) implicitly defines a clock y such that shiftSample(y, cnt, res) activates at the same times as u.
+It is an error if the clock of y starts before the base clock of u.

 At every tick of the clock of y, the operator returns the value of u from the last tick of the clock of u.
-[Note, due to the restriction of superSample on Boolean clocks, shiftSample can only shift the number of ticks of the Boolean clock, but cannot introduce new ticks.
-Example: // Rational interval clock Clock u = Clock(3, 10); // ticks: 0, 3/10, 6/10, Clock y1 = shiftSample(u,1,3); // ticks: 1/10, 4/10, // Boolean clock Clock u = Clock(sin(2pitime) > 0, startInterval=0.0) // ticks: 0.0, 1.0, 2.0, 3.0, Clock y1 = shiftSample(u,2); // ticks: 2.0, 3.0, Clock y2 = shiftSample(u,2,3); // error (resolution must be 1) backSample(u, backCounter, resolution) The input argument u is either a Component Expression (see Section 16.2.316.2.3) or an expression of type Clock.
-[The first activation of the clock of y = backSample() is shifted in time backCounter/resolutioninterval(u) before the first activation of the clock of u].
-Conceptually, the operator constructs a clock "cBase" Clock cBase = subSample(superSample(u, resolution), backCounter) and the clock of y = shiftSample() is shifted a time duration before the clock of u, such that this duration is identical to the duration between the first and second clock tick of cBase.
-It is an error, if the clock of y starts before the base clock of u.
-At every tick of the clock of y, the operator returns the value of u from the last tick of the clock of u.
-If u is a clocked Component Expression, the operator returns the
+If u is a clocked component expression, the operator returns the start value of u, see section 16.9, before the first tick of the clock of u.